max910329-crypto/video-streaming-and-object-tracking/README.md

 ---

 ## hw4: Referring Expression Segmentation (RES)

+* **Developed a vision-language segmentation pipeline by fine-tuning a CLIP-based model to generate pixel-level masks from natural language referring expressions.**

 ### Introduction
 - In this assignment, you will fine-tune a language-guided image segmentation model